Four Steps To Writing a Great Classified Ad

-No matter what you call it, the thing to remember is this … You must lure them away from what they are doing now in order to visit your site.
+You must LURE them away from what they are doing now in order to visit your site.

 Make your call to action simple to understand and not at all tricky or something that has to be interpreted.

 Don't forget to read your ad!
 Classifieds aren't supposed to read like a novel.
-Check that spelling too!

 Once you have your profit pulling classified written, don't forget the #1 rule in advertising.

-The #1 rule of advertising — TEST YOUR AD!
+The #1 rule - TEST YOUR AD!

-Testing allows you to spend small money now to make big money later.
+Testing allows you to spend small money now so you can make big money later.

 Once you have an ad that works, use it everywhere you can afford to and you will rake in the profits!